Sheaf quantization in Weinstein symplectic manifolds: Antimicrolocalization

 Note that by construction $\Lambda^{\prec} \subset (\Lambda, \partial \Lambda)^{\prec}$, and in the fiber over $M \times 0$ the latter is the closure of the former.

-\begin{example} If $M = \R^2$ and $\Lambda$ is a Legendrian closed interval whose front projection is an embedding, then $(\Lambda, \partial \Lambda)^{\prec}$ is a disk whose front projection is (half of) a somewhat squashed flying saucer. \end{example}
+\begin{example} If $M = \R^2$ and $\Lambda$ is a Legendrian open interval whose front projection is an embedding, then $(\Lambda, \partial \Lambda)^{\prec}$ is a disk whose front projection is half of a somewhat squashed version of the standard front projection of the two dimensional Legendrian unknot. \end{example}

 \begin{remark} The reason for the delicate construction of the capping is that we want to verify local constancy of $\mush$ along the boundary by simply invoking Lemma \ref{lem: relative constancy}.
 The local constancy would still be true with a less delicate capping, but one would have to argue for it directly. \end{remark}